 Say it ain’t so.

 Okay, I know many of you tossed your tree and packed the ornaments days ago.
 I get it.
-I began putting mine away during the Belk Bowl (joke) because decorations can quickly turn to clutter in my world.
+I took my tree down just after Christmas this year because it was as dry as a Texas tumbleweed.
 Even so, just because we pack away Christmas doesn’t mean we have to pack away our Christmas Spirit.
 There are a few simple ways to make the season last all year.

 See what I did?